ebiggio/prestashop-customer-dni/README.md

 - Displays the DNI field in the back office as well, so it can be easily viewed and edited by back office users.
 It also displays the DNI in the customer list.
 - Allows setting the DNI as required, unique, and validate it against a regular expression using the module's configuration page.
 - Option to overwrite the DNI field of the addresses when the customer DNI changes, so that value is copied to all the addresses of that customer.
 Useful for modules that use the address DNI field.
-- Additional validations can be added by uploading a custom validation class inside the module's `validations` folder.
+- Additional validations can be added by uploading a custom validation class inside the module's `custom_validators` folder.
 The module includes a custom validator that checks if the DNI is a valid chilean RUT.
 - The DNI is stored in a new table in the database, linked to the customer's ID, so it can be easily retrieved and used in other modules or customizations.
 - The module is fully translatable.